 It was not possible to develop this option without delaying the re-opening of the fund, which we are keen to do as soon as possible so that more disabled people can receive ILF support from April.
 However, this is something we and the Co-Production Working Group are committed to.
 We hope to work with disabled people and their representatives over the coming year with the aim of facilitating direct applications.

-The Scottish Government has asked that we provide independent living support for up to 1,000 disabled people in the first year.
 When we talked to disabled people and other people interested in the fund, we heard concerns that the available funding would not be fairly distributed across all parts of Scotland.
 It was therefore decided to allocate a certain number of places to each local authority to promote geographical fairness and on the disabled population and the level of deprivation in each area.
 This approach will be kept under review.

 Applications will be open to people aged 16 and over with no upper age limit.